The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

-To further improve the intra-class compactness and inter-class separateness, several methods introduced the margin to the loss function.
-L-softmax~\cite{liu2016large} replaced the ground-truth logit $\cos \left( \theta_{y_{i}}\right)$ with $\psi\left(\theta_{y_{i}}\right)$ which is defined as

-where $m$ is the angular margin that being a positive integer, and $k$ is also an integer that $k \in[0, m-1]$.
-The modified logit makes the learning objective become harder.
-Similar to L-softmax, SphereFace~\cite{liu2017sphereface} applied an angular margin in the ground-truth logit $\cos \left( \theta_{y_{i}}\right)$ to make the learned face representation to be more discriminative on a hypersphere manifold.
+To further improve the intra-class compactness and inter-class separateness, L-softmax~\cite{liu2016large} replaces the ground-truth logit $\cos \left( \theta_{y_{i}}\right)$ with $ (-1)^{k} \cos (m \theta_{y_{i}})-2k , \theta_{y_{i}} \in\left[\frac{k \pi}{m}, \frac{(k+1) \pi}{m}\right]$, where $m$ is the angular margin that being a positive integer, and $k$ is also an integer that $k \in[0, m-1]$.
+Similar to L-softmax, SphereFace~\cite{liu2017sphereface} applies an angular margin in the ground-truth logit $\cos \left( \theta_{y_{i}}\right)$ to make the learned face representation to be more discriminative on a hypersphere manifold.
 However, the multiplicative angular margin in $\cos \left( m \theta_{y_{i}}\right)$ leads to potentially unstable convergence during the training.
-To overcome the problem, AM-softmax~\cite{wang2018additive} and CosFace~\cite{wang2018cosface} presented an additive margin penalty to the logit, $\cos \left( \theta_{y_{i}}\right) + m_{1} $, which brings more stable convergence.
-Subsequently, ArcFace~\cite{deng2019arcface} introduced an additive angular margin inside the cosine, $\cos \left( \theta_{y_{i}} + m_{2}\right)$, which corresponds to the geodesic distance margin penalty on a hypersphere manifold.
+To overcome the problem, AM-softmax~\cite{wang2018additive} and CosFace~\cite{wang2018cosface} present an additive margin penalty to the logit, $\cos \left( \theta_{y_{i}}\right) + m_{1} $, which brings more stable convergence.
+Subsequently, ArcFace~\cite{deng2019arcface} introduces an additive angular margin inside the cosine, $\cos \left( \theta_{y_{i}} + m_{2}\right)$, which corresponds to the geodesic distance margin penalty on a hypersphere manifold.
 The following is a unified formulation of AM-softmax, CosFace, and ArcFace:

-where $m_{1} < 0$ represents the additive cosine margin of AM-softmax and CosFace, $m_{2} > 0$ denotes to the additive angular margin of ArcFace.
-They are easy to be implemented and can achieve better performance than the original softmax.
-Going further with the margin based supervision, AdaptiveFace~\cite{liu2019adaptiveface} presented a learnable margin that being adaptive to each identity in the training data.
-The purpose is to address the imbalance distribution problem in training dataset, which means the identities have different number and various diversity of samples.
-Similarly, Fair loss~\cite{Fair_Loss} introduced an adaptive margin strategy, which applies reinforcement learning to select an appropriate margin against the imbalance distribution problem.
+where $m_{1} < 0$ represents the additive cosine margin of AM-softmax and CosFace, and $m_{2} > 0$ denotes to the additive angular margin of ArcFace.
+They are easy to be implemented and can achieve better performance than the original softmax loss.
+Going further with the margin based supervision, AdaptiveFace~\cite{liu2019adaptiveface} and Fair loss~\cite{Fair_Loss} propose the adaptive margin that being class-wise in the training data.
+The purpose is to address the imbalance distribution problem in the training dataset.